Construction of an informative hierarchical prior for a small sample with the help of historical data and application to electricity load forecasting: Methodology

-We propose a method designed to help improve parameter estimations and model predictions over \(\cB\) with the help of \(\cA\).
-Let \(\pi^{\cA}\) be the prior distribution used on \(\cA\) and \(\pi^{\cA}(\cdot|y^{\cA})\) the associated posterior distribution.
-Observe that the choice of \(\pi^{\cA}\) is not crucial as long as it remains non-informative enough because the model can be correctly estimated from the data alone on \(\cA\).
-Let \(\pi^{\cB}\) denote the prior distribution to be used on \(\cB\).
-Notice that the naive pick \(\pi^{\cB} = \pi^{\cA}(\cdot|y^{\cA})\) is not a viable solution as soon as the parameters of \(\cA\) and \(\cB\) differ since the variance of the posterior distribution \(\pi^{\cA}(\cdot|y^{\cA})\) is too small: in that case the data of \(\cB\) will not be able to make up for the difference between the posterior mean on \(\cA\) and the true value of the parameters of \(\cB\).
-Assuming that the parameters corresponding to \(\cA\) and \(\cB\) are identical is too restrictive in practise.
-To allow for more flexibility we add hyperparameters accounting for the similarity between the datasets.
-We now described the informative hierarchical prior we designed.
+We propose a method to the improve parameter the estimations and model predictions for the dataset \(y^\cB\) with the help of the dataset \(y^\cA\).
+Observe first that the choice of \(\pi_{\cA}\) is not crucial as long as it remains non-informative enough because, \(\theta_{\cA}\) can be correctly estimated from the data alone on \(y^\cA\).
+The naive pick \(\pi_{\cB} = \pi_{\cA}(\cdot|y^{\cA})\) is not a viable solution as soon as the parameters of \(\theta_{\cA}\) and \(\theta_{\cB}\) differ since the variance of the posterior distribution \(\pi_{\cA}(\cdot|y^{\cA})\) is too small: in that case the few observations of \(y^\cB\) will not be able to make up for the difference between the posterior mean \(\widehat{\theta}_{\cA}\) and the true value of the parameter \(\theta_{\cB}\).
+Assuming that the parameters \(\theta_{\cA}\) and \(\theta_{\cB}\) are identical is too restrictive in practise.
+To allow for more flexibility we introduce hyperparameters to account for the similarity between the datasets.
+We now describe the informative hierarchical prior we designed.

-Assume that the prior distribution \(\pi^{\cB}\) is to be chosen within the parametric family
+Assume that the prior distribution \(\pi_{\cB}\) is to be chosen within the parametric family